The EXAG is ROADMAP’s Regulatory‐HTA‐Payer Expert Advisory Group and has the following aims for the duration of the project:

 Christine Gispen-de Wied has a background in psychiatry and is a medical doctor.
 She works at the Medicines Evaluation Board (GBG-MEB), which is the Dutch regulatory agency and is an active member of the European Medicines Agency.
 She is also a member and fellow of the European College of Neuropsychopharmacology, and recently became Vice-Chair of the Regulatory Science Network Netherlands.
 In the past, Christine worked at the Psychiatric Hospital Wolfheze, the University Medical Centre Utrecht and other universities and colleges across the Netherlands.
 As an EXAG member, Christine believes that regulatory agencies should be involved in the project from the beginning rather than at the end of the process and that cross talk between regulators, academia, industry and society is beneficial to the project.
 It is also vital that HTA stakeholders understand the project to reach out to regulatory bodies and inform colleagues to use in regulatory processes.

 Dr. Antonella Santuccione Chadha is a medical doctor with profound expertise in Alzheimer’s disease (AD) and mental disorders.
-Dr. Santuccione Chadha joined the Swiss Agency for Therapeutic Products, which is the Swiss regulatory Agency, in Bern as a Specialized Clinical Reviewer in psychiatric disorders in 2014.
+Dr. Santuccione Chadha joined the Swiss Agency for Therapeutic Products, which is the Swiss regulatory Agency, in Bern as a Specialized Clinical Reviewer in psychiatric disorders in 2014 and worked there until June 2018.
 Previously, she worked as Postdoctoral Fellow and Resident with Swiss, Italian and German universities, gained experience in medical affairs for pharma industry and was a founder of the Non-Profit Organization “Women’s Brain Project”.
 She worked for several years in a specialized ward for patients living with dementia.
 She also studied possible mechanisms underlying AD and immunotherapy approaches for AD.
 She published in several scientific journals and is an editor for the scientific journal “Matters”.
 In terms of development for AD, Antonella feels we need to think outside the box and establish a strategy for drug development combining drugs discoveries with novel technologies.
 She highlights that RWE is a vital component of this and the project needs to establish a meaningful proposal to prove it is relevant for patient and disease itself.

 Anja Schiel is working as Senior Advisor and Statistician for Norwegian Medicines Agency (NoMA), which is the Norwegian HTA and regulatory agency, and since January 2017 acts as Chair of the Biostatistics Working Party at EMA.
 BSWP provides input in EMA scientific guidelines including the ‘Draft Guideline on the clinical investigation of medicines for the treatment of Alzheimer’s disease and other dementias’, which is currently under revision.
 Previously, Anja worked at the University of Oslo and Leiden University Medical Centre.
 Her current role with NoMA also involves working on AD as the agency was asked to offer HTA advice on new AD products and has identified AD as one of the major health care challenges of the near future.
 Anja believes AD is a high priority disease area and the group should focus on the challenges the introduction of new products onto the market pose, specifically proof of causality, the challenges foreseen in establishing disease modification potential and the possible high uncertainty about the impact of new therapies on long-term effects for patients.